Since, I have been doing research for quite a while and am a supporter of the PMBOK Project Management Body Of Knowledge guide.

 This is a very huge and important concept.

-As mentioned above the PMBOK Project Management Body Of Knowledge guide is a standard by PMI (Project Management Institute),
+As mentioned above the PMBOK Project Management Body Of Knowledge guide is a standard by PMI (Project Management Institute) with the purpose of:

-serving the purpose to bring the Project Management Community and the Project Management Profession link to or combine under a single umbrella or platform,
+- Bring the Project Management Community and the Project Management Profession link to or combine under a single umbrella or platform.

-I have already mention PMBOK is not a methodology and neither is a “How To” or “Myth Buster” or “Study Guide” or “Explanatory Guide” or “Text Book”.
+I have already mention PMBOK is not a methodology and neither is a:

 It should be used as a guideline by Project Managers and Organizations to create their own standards and methodologies according to their organizational needs.